 Enrollment.
 Students are expected to sign up for 12 units every semester.
 Psychology 298 or 299 units may help to fill in the required number of units.

 Graduate students enroll in courses each semester through CalCentral.
 The enrollment period is divided into three phases: Phase I, Phase II, and the Adjustment Period.
 Enrollment for the Fall semester begins in April and ends in September (except for new students who may start enrolling in early August).
 Enrollment for the Spring semester begins in October and ends in February.
 Course schedules may be adjusted after the enrollment period.
 However, students bear the cost of changes to course schedules made after the last week of instruction.

-To petition for a schedule change, a graduate student is required to complete the Graduate Petition to Change Class Schedule and submit it to the Graduate Student Services Advisor at least three weeks prior to the end of instruction.
+To petition for a schedule change, a graduate student is required to submit Petition to Change Class Schedule eForm in CalCentral at least three weeks prior to the end of instruction.
 Petitions are processed by the Graduate Student Services Advisor through the last day of instruction.
-After instruction has ended, each petition requires a letter of explanation, endorsement of the Head Graduate Adviser, and approval of Graduate Division.
+After instruction has ended, petitions require significant exceptional approval and are highly discouraged.
+A petition after instruction has ended requires a letter of explanation, endorsement of the Head Graduate Adviser, and approval of Graduate Division.

 Fees.
 The most up-to-date fees are listed on the Office of the Registar website: Registration fees.

 Account Blocks.
 If registration or other fees have not been paid for a previous semester or summer session, the University may place a block on the student’s account.
 A block results in the revocation of the student’s privileges (including the privilege to register).
 The privileges may be reinstated after the fees have been paid and the block is cleared.